DMV Reopening Plan

 With health and safety in mind, DMV is offering service by appointment only.
 Appointments will limit the number of people in an office or at a CDL test site at one time to ensure social distancing and efficient service.
 DMV will never charge for appointments and cannot guarantee appointments made on third-party sites.

-For customers who need in-person service for one of the transactions listed above, please click the “Book Your Appointment Now” button below to schedule an appointment for May 18, 2020, or later.
+For customers who need in-person service for one of the transactions listed above, please click the “Book Your Appointment Now” button below to schedule an appointment.
 Customers are limited to one appointment per person; multiple appointments made by the same person will be canceled.
 Customers who arrive late may need to reschedule.
 Please do not bring other people with you to your appointment unless you need them to conduct your transaction or for personal assistance; DMV can only allow a limited number of people in an office at one time.

 Appointments will be available on Monday through Saturday at the following customer service centers during these expanded hours: